brutella/hkcam/SNAPSHOTS.md

 *Persistent Snapshots* is a way to take snapshots of the camera and store them on disk.
 You can then access them via HomeKit.
-*Persistent Snapshots* is not a HomeKit IP-camera features, but instead implemented by `hkcam` with custom characteristics.
+*Persistent Snapshots* is not a HomeKit IP camera features, but instead implemented by `hkcam` with custom characteristics.

 *Persistent Snapshots* are currently only supported by my [Home](https://hochgatterer.me/home) app.